Year Group Learning Information

 Design Work

-Pupils will complete the initial ideas stage of a mock assignment, where they will respond to a chosen design brief by generating a range of ideas that are both creative and diverse.
+Pupils will complete to work through their mock assignments.
 This task is designed to prepare pupils for their final assignment, due in Term 3, and helps pupils build the skills and confidence needed to succeed.

 Practical Work